quasarleaf/project1_tds/README.md

 # TDS Project 1

 The AI API provided by the university is used.
-The API_TOKEN is detected from the environment variable assigned when running the docker container.
+The AIPROXY_TOKEN is detected from the environment variable assigned when running the docker container.
 <br>
 <br>
 To pull the docker image: